JordanL2/ModularCalculator/README.md

 	* Dialog that allows editing of feature options
 	* Scientific notation number display option
 	* Auto-select dark theme if system theme is dark
+	* Option to reset variable state at start of multi-statement execution

 * Usability / quality of life:
 	* Remember what file was loaded, display in title, Save saves to it, add Save As